-15 surgicenter, and six entities removed from the Rhode 16 Island licensed home nursing care provider.
+15 surgicenter, and six entities removed from the Rhode

-Today, at the top of the corporate chain, Leonard
+16 Island licensed home nursing care provider.
+Today, at the top of the corporate chain, Leonard approximately 40 percent.

 Green, the private equity investor, owns the majority interest with about 60 percent, and Sam Lee and David ownership interest will increase from 40 percent to a